rytis-paskauskas/TCPCam/README.md

 It is possible to connect multiple clients simultaneously.
 Each connection will be served in turn in LIFO order.
 ## Client
-A simple Linux client using BSD socket library implementation is provided for testing purposes.
+The provided Linux client can be used for testing purposes.
-This client connects with credentials and dumps the payload to `stdout` or to a file.
+It connects with credentials and dumps the payload to `stdout` or to a file.
 Usage:
 ```sh
 TCPCam_client IP PORT PIN REP [FNAME]